nckz/nckz.github.io/posts/2016-07-20_GitLab_Runner_Setup.md

 Summary: Quick notes on setting up a Gitlab Runner.
 )))

-# Linux

 ## Summary
-This setup is for a virtual machine running Ubuntu 64bit (15.10, headless) in conjuction with the cloud version of gitlab using their free 'coordinator'.
+This setup is for a virtual machine running Ubuntu 64bit (15.10, headless) in conjunction with the cloud version of gitlab using their free 'coordinator'.
 The virtual machine is behind a firewall and runs on a host with VM-Workstation Player 12 running Ubuntu 64bit (12.04, headless).

+This also covers the installation on Windows 7 64bit for a single user GUI mode that allows the gitlab-runner access to start GUI software for build or test pipelines.

+### Software Required
+* VMware-Player-12.1.1-3770994.x86_64.bundle
+* VMware-VIX-1.15.0-2985596.x86_64.bundle
+* VMware-VIX-1.15.3-3770994.x86_64.bundle
+* Git (or Git-Bash for Windows)

 ## Steps

 ### 1. Install Gitlab Runner on the VM

+#### Linux
 From the instructions on [gitlab.com](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/blob/master/docs/install/linux-repository.md), run the following commands: